Module notifier

 notifier

-keyboard (callback) Registers a notifier for keyboard events.
+keyboard (callback) Registers a keyboard-event notifier.

-netdevice (callback) Registers a notifier for network device events.
+netdevice (callback) Registers a network-device notifier.

-vterm (callback) Registers a notifier for virtual terminal (vterm) events.
+vterm (callback) Registers a virtual-terminal notifier.

 Class notifier